naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 -   `Crop`: Crops the selected PDF files.
 -   `Convert to PDF`: Converts the selected Draw.io files to PDF.
+-   Under the "PDF To" submenu:
+    - `Convert to PNG`: Converts the selected PDF files to PNG.
+    - `Convert to JPEG`: Converts the selected PDF files to JPEG.
+    - `Convert to SVG`: Converts the selected PDF files to SVG.

 Alternatively, you can drag and drop PDF files directly into your LaTeX editor.